corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/tech-stack/_index.md

 * Ledger
 * CorDapp publisher code signing

-All of the above keys are stored in the Crypto datbases (cluster and virtual nodes) and they are all encrypted at rest with “Wrapping keys”. <!--more info to follow-->
+All of the above keys are stored in the Crypto databases (cluster and virtual nodes) and they are all encrypted at rest with “Wrapping keys”. <!--more info to follow-->

 {{< note >}}
 It is not currently possible to revoke or rotate keys.